FisherSteve/instacart-reorder-prediction/README.md

 - **departments.csv:** Product department categories

 ### Engineered Features
-The SQL-based feature engineering creates the following features for each user-product pair:
+The SQL-based feature engineering creates 15 columns, of which 12 are used as ML features (excluding user_id, product_id, y):

 **User-Product Interaction Features:**
 - `times_bought`: Total number of times user purchased this product